Special Purpose Property Tips to Appraise, Buy & Sell

 Thinking Outside of the Building: What to Do Next

 Repeatedly with unique properties for sale, the best defense is a good offense.
 If you’re coming up short in finding similar real estate during the special purpose property appraisal, property owners should work with a commercial real estate firm to do the homework.
 Look aggressively for what you might consider “comps,” or comparisons.
 What are their favorite properties, and why?
 What makes them so similar – even if they may not appear so on the surface?
 It’s best to start close to the property in question.
 But if such examples do not exist in a given community, the property owner and the special use property appraiser may have to look dozens of miles away.
-In these scenarios, fifty miles is not out of the question, as is looking out of state.
+Fifty miles is not out of the question in these scenarios, as is looking out of state.

 Time is a factor, too.
-While the majority of commercial appraisers like to limit their property research to six months or less, often with a special purpose property, this restriction is meaningless.
+While most commercial appraisers like to limit their property research to six months or less, often with a special purpose property, this restriction is meaningless.
 Simply going further back in the historical archive – property records and newspaper articles – will provide a rough analog of a similar property that the appraiser can use as an evaluation anchor point.

 Here are additional tips to consider when determining the value of your unique properties for sale:

-- Unique, but not holistically so: Sometimes unique commercial properties for sale are unique only with regard to one or two criteria listed in the special purpose property guidelines.
+- Unique, but not holistically so: Sometimes unique commercial properties for sale are unique only concerning one or two criteria listed in the special purpose property guidelines.
 This makes comparison easier to other unique properties for sale than you might realize.
 Consider a school, for example.
 At its core, is a school really all that different than a standard office building?
 Would it truly be so difficult to convert the school building into apartments?
-In this scenario, perhaps the school’s gymnasium is the most unique feature.
+Perhaps the school’s gymnasium is the most unique feature in this scenario.
 And maybe that large indoor space could be converted into a building fitness center or even an indoor pool, or part of a parking garage.

 - If all else fails, ballpark it: Despite illusions to the contrary, specialty property appraisals, as well as buying and selling a special purpose property, is not an exact science.
 At some point in the process, paperwork might demand an exact appraisal value.
 But when all else fails, offering a range of valuation and a rationalization for those figures is the best direction.